 You’ll learn a new vocabulary

 The other vocabulary you’ll have to get your head around is Aussie slang.
-A ‘dunny’ is a toilet, a ‘frothie’ is a beer, a ‘furphy’ is a tall story, a ‘bush telly’ is a campfire and the word ‘deadly’ means awesome in indigenous culture.
+A ‘frothie’ is a beer, a ‘furphy’ is a tall story, a ‘bush telly’ is a campfire, while the word ‘deadly’ tends to mean awesome.

 You’ll tackle tough terrain